 If you don’t have much time to spare in the Cameron Highlands, an organized day trip from Kuala Lumpur might be a great alternative.
 Therefore, here are some great suggestions on how to get there*:

-The Cameron Highlands were only one place I’ve visited on my road trip through Malaysia.
-Do you want to read about all the other beautiful places I’ve visited?
+The Cameron Highlands were only one of many places I’ve visited on my road trip through Malaysia.
+Do you want to read about all the other beautiful spots I’ve visited?
 Then go to the main post and take your pick!
 There you’ll also find valuable general information that will make your trip smoother.